starfederation/datastar-clojure/doc/Using-datastar.md

 ```

 1. We declare a standard ring handler which is a function of the HTTP request
-2. The handler returns a SSE response prepared by the SDK function
+2. The handler returns a SSE response
 3. We setup a callback that will be called once the SSE stream is opened
-4. The callback receives a `sse-gen` which is our SSE connection
+4. The callback receives a `sse-gen` which is the SSE-gen for this response
 5. Using `patch-elements` we send a HTML targeting the `"hello-field"` element
 6. We close the connection